-Sure, it's important to understand what the overall TAM (Total Available Market) and SAM (Served Available Markets) are since that research provides you and all of the management with an understanding of the overall markets, the growth opportunities and the degree of competition.
+Sure, it's important to understand what the overall TAM (Total Available Market) and the SAM (Served Available Markets) are since that research provides you and all of the management with an understanding of the overall markets, the growth opportunities and the degree of competition.
 From that data, your marketing plan must then clearly define which specific sub-markets the company will be marketing and selling into for the specific period of time you are writing your marketing plan for.
+That period of time is typically going to be your annual marketing plan presented at the time of your annual business planning cycle.
 The ability to do specific targeting becomes a critical business decision and marketing tool, which will be first based on objective research and secondly on your company's business objectives and the financial abilities to launch whatever specific marketing tactics you are planning into those specific markets.